Julius Epstein (writer)

-Julius Epstein (26 December 1901 – 3 July 1975) was a journalist and scholar, an Austrian Jewish émigré who fled Europe in 1938, worked during World War II in the Office of War Information, and then a prominent American anti-communist researcher and critic of the Soviet Union.
-He was a research associate at the Hoover Institution on War, Revolution and Peace for decades and authored a study of Operation Keelhaul that was the first account of the forcible repatriation by the Allies of World War II of several million persons to the Soviet Union and countries in its sphere of influence.
+Julius Viktor Stefan "Tully" Epstein (26 December 1901 – 3 July 1975) was an Austrian-American journalist and scholar.
+A Jewish émigré who fled Europe in 1938, he worked in the United States Office of War Information during World War II, later becoming a prominent anti-communist researcher and critic of the Soviet Union.
+Epstein was a research associate at the Hoover Institution on War, Revolution and Peace for decades and authored a study of mandatory repatriation of Soviet citizens after World War II.
+Entitling his work Operation Keelhaul (after the actual Operation Keelhaul), he popularized the code name as an umbrella term for the overall repatriation program.
+Declassified files later established the operation's narrower 1946–1947 timeframe and focus strictly on military collaborators.

 Life

-Epstein was the son of Alice Epstein-Strauss grandson of Adele Strauss, and the third wife of "Waltzking" Johann Strauss II.
+Epstein was the son of Alice Epstein-Strauss (later von Meyszner); the grandson of Adele Strauss; and the adoptive grandson of "Waltzking" Johann Strauss II.
 A native of Vienna, Epstein was educated at the Universities of Jena and Leipzig in Germany.
-He left Germany on March 17, 1933 and lived for a time in Prague, Czechoslovakia.
+He left Germany on March 17, 1933, and lived for a time in Prague, Czechoslovakia.
 When that country was threatened by Hitler in 1938, he fled with his wife and son to Zurich.
 In March 1939 the Epstein family arrived in New York City.

 Epstein was accredited to the United Nations as foreign correspondent for a number of Swiss newspapers and also contributed articles on the growing crisis in Europe to US magazines.
 In 1942, he joined the staff of the Office of War Information as language editor.
 After the war, he was named as New York correspondent for a group of newspapers in West Germany; he contributed articles to German magazines and US periodicals like Plain Talk, Human Events, and National Review.

 In 1963, he received an appointment to the Hoover Institution as an assistant to Dr. Stefan Thomas Possony, who conceived the Strategic Defense Initiative.
 Three years later, he was named professor of international affairs by Lincoln University in San Francisco.

 Epstein died in Palo Alto, California.
 He was survived by his widow, Vally, and a son, Peter Stevens.

-Work
+Select works

 Lost cosmonauts

 In 1962, during the height of the Cold War, Epstein alleged that the Soviet Union had lost at least a dozen cosmonauts in undisclosed space disasters.
 Epstein claimed it was known to the US government, but the State Department did not want "to embarrass the Russians" by revealing it.
 He wrote, "Washington's silence appears to be motivated by the strong desire to hear no evil, see no evil and speak no evil about the U.S.S.R."
 Epstein called on the US government to disclose the extent of its knowledge of Soviet space losses: "Now is the time for the government to make the deaths public for the sake of accurate history."
 These claims are widely believed to be false.